hashicorp/terraform-website/content/source/docs/cloud/migrate/index.html.md

 > **Hands-on:** Try the [Migrate State to Terraform Cloud](https://learn.hashicorp.com/tutorials/terraform/cloud-migrate?in=terraform/state&utm_source=WEBSITE&utm_medium=WEB_IO&utm_offer=ARTICLE_PAGE&utm_content=DOCS) tutorial on HashiCorp Learn.

-To migrate with the Terraform CLI, add the `cloud` block to your configuration, specify one or more Terraform Cloud workspaces for the state files, and run `terraform init`.
+To migrate with the Terraform CLI, you can add the `cloud` block to your configuration, specify one or more Terraform Cloud workspaces for the state files, and run `terraform init`.
 If the workspaces you choose do not yet exist, Terraform Cloud creates them automatically in the specified organization.

 ```
 terraform {